emilyjspencer/emilyjspencer/README.md

 * DataCamp Data Engineer Associate certificate

 * **Work on the following:**
 * Personal DevOps projects
-* Personal Angular and .Net applications
+* Personal Angular and .Net applications including a self-care app (with the neurodivergent in mind
 * Contribute to Open Source projects

 ## Education: